About

 Publication

-- Large-Scale Analysis of New Employee Network Dynamics [WWW 2023 (upcoming)] Yulin Yu, Longqi Yang, Siân Lindley, Mengting Wan
+- Large-Scale Analysis of New Employee Network Dynamics [WWW '23: Proceedings of the ACM Web Conference 2023, ] [Link] [Slide] Yulin Yu, Longqi Yang, Siân Lindley, Mengting Wan

 - Novelty in what sense?
-Heterogeneous relationships between novelty and popularity in music [ICWSM 2023 (upcoming), IC2S2 2021, Special Recognition Award] Yulin Yu, Ben Cheung, Yong-Yeol Ahn, Paramveer Dhillon [arXiv]
+Heterogeneous relationships between novelty and popularity in music [ICWSM'23: Proceedings of the Seventeenth International AAAI Conference on Web and Social Media, IC2S2 2021, Special Recognition Award] Yulin Yu, Ben Cheung, Yong-Yeol Ahn, Paramveer Dhillon [Link] [Slide]

 - For more please see CURRICULUM VITAE